Lacrymology/states/doc/intro.rst

 new version of OSS release).
 Each states regularly gains additional monitor checks to verify the health of the application.

-The list of states increase as well.
+New states will be added as well.

 Uninstallation of components
 ----------------------------

-All the states come with it's uninstall equivalent.
+All the states come with its uninstall equivalent.
 These are required for testing purpose.
 But they're also useful to undo some changes.
 They're called "absent" states and they have the standard absent name.
 Example: PostgreSQL database server state is ``postgresql.server`` and the uninstallation state is